 Once you've finished getting through the content and training that you need to cover, make sure you build in time for fun, social, team-building activities so your team can get to know one another and spend time together outside of the office.
 Below are a couple of ideas:

-Follow these guidelines, and reps won't just absorb a lot from your sales kickoff -- they'll enjoy it, too.
+Each sales team is unique and you’ll want to tailor your event to your team’s culture and sales goals.
+However, if you follow these guidelines, reps won't just absorb a lot from your sales kickoff — they'll enjoy it, too.

 This article was originally published in December 2018 and has been updated for comprehensiveness.